SGInstanceProfile

 Workaround for hugo bug not rendering first table row

-containers map[string]object The CPU(s) (cores) and RAM requests assigned to containers other than patroni container.
+The CPU(s) (cores) and RAM requests assigned to containers other than patroni container.

 By default the cpu requests values in field .spec.requests.cpu represent the total cpu requests assigned to each resource’s Pod that reference this SGInstanceProfile.
 The cpu requests of the patroni container (that runs both Patroni and PostgreSQL) is calculated by subtracting from the total cpu requests the cpu requests of other containers that are present in the Pod.
-To change this behavior and having the cpu requests values in field .spec.requests.cpu to represent the cpu requests of the patroni container and the total cpu requests calculated by adding the cpu requests of all the containers (including the patroni container) you may set one or more of the following fields to true (depending on the resource’s Pods you need this behaviour to be changed):
+To change this behavior and have the cpu requests values in field .spec.requests.cpu represent the cpu requests of the patroni container and the total cpu requests calculated by adding the cpu requests of all the containers (including the patroni container) you may set one or more of the following fields to true (depending on the resource’s Pods you need this behaviour to be changed):

 • SGCluster.spec.pods.resources.disableResourcesRequestsSplitFromTotal